dimix/StoryboardConstraint/README.md

 ```swift
 view.constraint(withIdentifier: "customWidth", searchInSubviews: true)?.constant = 50
 ```

-If you want you can get all the constraints with a speficied attribute like this:
+If you want you can get all the constraints with a specified attribute like this:

 ```swift
 squareView?.constraints(withAttribute: .height)